 The closest to the entrance gate is Draupadi Ratha – it is also the smallest one.

-This shrine is shaped lika a thatched hut, with a square roof.
-It and the nearby Arjuna Ratha are on a single platform – upa-pitham, which also is rised and adorned with figures of lions and elephants.
+This shrine is shaped like a thatched hut, with a square roof.
+It and the nearby Arjuna Ratha are on a single platform – upa-pitham, which also is raised and adorned with figures of lions and elephants.

 This shrine is devoted to goddess Durga and it shows in the amazing artwork.
-Possibly the best of them is a fine carved panel, which shows Durga on a lotus pedestal.
-Goddess is surrounded by other characters, including a man which is preparing to cut off his head as a sign of devotion.
+Possibly the best of them is a finely carved panel, which shows Durga on a lotus pedestal.
+Goddess is surrounded by other characters, including a man who is preparing to cut off his head as a sign of devotion.

-Outside, above the entrance door, is carved a stylised sea-monster.
-On the eastern wall, there is an interesting sculptural group – Durga standing on a head of Mahishasura – a killed demon.
+Outside, above the entrance door, is carved a stylized sea monster.
+On the eastern wall, there is an interesting sculptural group – Durga standing on the head of Mahishasura – a killed demon.